-The reported participation rate was 59.0% in October 2016.
-Among all unemployed, the share of those reentering the labor force declined slightly from 30.0% in November 2015 to 29.7% in November 2016.
-However, the share of all unemployed increased for new entrants from 10.7% in November 2015 to 12.8% in November 2016.
+The reported participation rate was 59.3% in December 2016.
+Among all unemployed, the share of those reentering the labor force declined slightly from 30.0% in December 2015 to 29.9% in December 2016.
+However, the share of new entrants increased from 11.2% to 12.7%, and the share of job leavers increased from 11.3% to 13.1% over the same time period.

 The data series is limited, but there is some reason to believe that Florida's underlying employment picture may be improving and / or returning to historic norms.
-However, the significant size and composition of the long-term unemployed group (162,000 persons or 34% of all unemployed in October) may be confounding some of the trend results.
-The equivalent percentage from the United States as a whole was only 25%.
+However, the significant size and composition of the long-term unemployed group (159,500 persons or 33% of all unemployed in December) may be confounding some of the trend results.
+The equivalent percentage from the United States as a whole was only 24%.